arangodb/velocypack/VelocyPack.md

 ## Binary data

-The type bytes 0xc0 to 0xc7 allow to store arbitrary binary byte sequences as a Jason value.
+The type bytes 0xc0 to 0xc7 allow to store arbitrary binary byte sequences as a VPack value.
 The format is as follows: If V is the type byte, then V - 0xbf bytes follow it to make a little endian unsigned integer representing the length of the binary data, which directly follows these length bytes.
 No alignment is guaranteed.
 The content is